kamze-wave/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

 ## Return args filter

-Arguments filters can be specified under the `returnMatchArgs` field and provide filtering based on the value of the function return value.
+Arguments filters can be specified under the `matchReturnArgs` field and provide filtering based on the value of the function return value.
 It allows you to filter on the return value, thus success, error or value returned by a kernel call.